SURI Goals, Eligibility, and Requirements

 In addition to their SURI-supported research course, a cadet may enroll up to an additional 4-credit hours per summer session with the permission of the SURI faculty mentor and class instructor.
 Classes that include a lab are not permitted.
 The cadet is responsible for the tuition of this additional summer school course(s).

-Cadets/mentors participating in SURI during both summer sessions receive a $3000 stipend.
-Cadets/mentors participating in just one summer session receive a $ 1500 stipend.
-Faculty members are limited to receiving only one stipend per session.
+Cadets/mentors participating in SURI during both summer sessions may receive up to a $3,000 stipend.
+Cadets/mentors participating in just one summer session may receive up to a $1,500 stipend.
+Faculty members are limited to receiving only one SURI stipend per session.

 Cadets may receive up to 6 hours of free academic research credit for conducting research during both sessions and up to 3 hours of free academic research credit if they are participating in just one session.
 Additional information regarding the number of free academic credits received can be obtained from the faculty mentor working with the cadet on the SURI project or from the department head of the department in which the research is conducted.

-Room and Board: Cadets will be required to pay for their own room and board.
+Room and Board: Cadets are required to find their own housing and pay for room and board.

 The format provided below should be used for proposals for awards from the Summer Institute.
 Each cadet is required to submit an original proposal (even if the individual cadet is part of a team).
 The proposal should be written by the cadet and then reviewed by the faculty mentor and revised accordingly.